cardboard-iguana/cardboard-iguana.com/log/2022-12-31-aws-deep-dive.md

 Apparently, services identify themselves to KMS when using a grant by providing some kind of token related to this grant.
 I'm going to guess that these tokens must include some kind of time-based signature in order to protect them against being used if leaked?

 The only "authentication" that the returned plaintext is authentic is that it includes a key ID that should match the key that was used to encrypt the original ciphertext.
-Seems...
-Like not a very strong way of authenticating the returned plaintext?
+Seems… Like not a very strong way of authenticating the returned plaintext?

 * [Decrypt](https://docs.aws.amazon.com/kms/latest/cryptographic-details/decrypt-operation.html)